mhanco/jurity_examples/README.md

 ## License

-This project is part of the `jurity-examples` repository and is intended for educational purposes.
+This project is part of the `jurity_examples` repository and is intended for educational purposes.

 ## Citation